awestover/transformer-shortest-paths/blog.md

 1. [Handcrafted BFS Transformer](#handcrafted-bfs-transformer): To start, we explicitly construct by hand weights for a transformer to solve the shortest paths problem.
 We also investigate the "robustness" of our construction by showing that, starting from our constructed solution it's possible to recover low loss after perturbing the weights via gradient descent.
 This gives a proof-of-concept that a transformer could encode a simple generalizable solution to the problem, and gives some reason to believe that a transformer could learn such a solution.

 2. [Training](#training): Next, we discuss the training.
 First we describe the exact data generation process and model architecture.
 Then we discuss hyperparameter settings and optimization choices that were important to get the model to train efficiently.
-Finally, we investigate some interesting phenomena that occured during training, such as phase transitions in loss for different path lengths.
+Finally, we investigate some interesting phenomena that occurred during training, such as phase transitions in loss for different path lengths.

 3. [Generalization](#generalization): Finally we discuss the phenomena that we wanted to study -- generalization!
 We show that some generalization does occur, but other generalization doesn't.
 We explain why we think this happens.